Animoca Brands: History

 On 15 March 2022, Animoca Brands announced it would shut down the F1 Delta Time game the next day.
 The game had previously been lucrative, holding the record for the most expensive NFT of 2019 and with some transactions exceeding $300,000.
 Sales within the game had flat-lined for the two years preceding the game's closure.
 The company announced plans to replace the game's non-functional NFTs with equivalent tokens for REVV Racing, a separate game which doesn't have Formula 1 branding.

 On 21 June 2022, Animoca Brands Corporation Limited was convicted on charges of failing to lodge annual and half-yearly financial reports with the Australian Securities and Investments Commission.

 In July 2022, Animoca Brands hit $5.9 billion valuation.
 In August 2022, Temasek with GGV Capital led a $110 million funding round for Animoca Brands at a $6 billion valuation to make it “pre-IPO ready”.

 In May 2025, Animoca Brands announced his plans to list in New York.
 In November 2025 they announced that they plan to go public on the Nasdaq stock exchange through a reverse merger with Currenc Group Inc..
-After the transaction, which is expected to close in 2026, Animoca shareholders will own about 95% of the new entity’s issued shares, the companies said in a statement on Monday.
+After the transaction, which is expected to close in 2026, Animoca shareholders will own about 95% of the new entity's issued shares.
 Those investors include Kingsway Capital, 50T Funds and SoftBank.

+On November 28 they began a fundraiser on behalf of the Hong Kong Red Cross to assist victims of the Wang Fuk Court fire, setting up two dedicated crypto wallets for donations from the global crypto community.

+In Dezember 2025, Animoca Brands announced a strategic partnership with GROW Investment Group to offer both crypto and traditional finance investment products to family offices and ultra-high-net-worth individuals.

+In February 2026, Animoca Brands received a Virtual Asset Service Provider (VASP) licence from the Dubai Emirate's regulatory authority for the digital asset industry.
+This licence allows companies to start operating in Dubai and offer broker-dealer services as well as digital asset management and investment services.